InstallerLegacy/virtualhub.eu.org/docs/1970s/1973/unix-v4/index.md

 ![!
 Unix v4](./nsys.webp)

 !
 Unix v4 was an operating system for the DEC PDP-11 computer.
 It was developed by Bell Labs.
 Sadly, we do not have a complete copy of Unix v4, but we do have a copy of a [kernel](<https://en.wikipedia.org/wiki/Kernel_(operating_system)>) that is from between v3 and v4.
 We can use that kernel with v5 [userland](https://en.wikipedia.org/wiki/User_space).
-It can be used on SIMH PDP-11 emulator.
+It can be used on SIMH PDP-11 emulator and the Ersatz-11 emulator.

 <DocCardList />